TreeHacks/hackpack-chrome-ext/README.md

 Take a moment to relax, take a deep breath, and look back on the project you've built.
 It's very impressive!

-If you get to this point, come to the Slack channel #hackpack-chrome-ext to celebrate!
-You deserve it.

-## Extensions

-At a high-level, you've built a system that relies on message passing between a popup dialog (Chrome's browser action) and a script that runs on every webpage.
-We've been using this to pass information about text and image replacements to the injection script, but there's no reason we have to stop there!

-You can extend this framework to build really cool projects.
-The sky's the limit, but we've given some suggestions here.

-* Match more than just plain text - match regular expressions!
-Extend the functionality of `modifyText` to treat the patterns from `settings` as representing regular expressions, not just plain text.
-* Support matching on document selectors from the DOM.
-Match on tag names (like `img`, but also `a` and `iframe`), or `.class` names, or maybe even `#id`s.
-Can you build support for the [full set](http://www.w3schools.com/cssref/css_selectors.asp) of selectors?
-* Don't replace all images - just replace a few (say 1%).
-Could you change youtube links (`a` tags with an `href` containing `"youtube"`) to Rick Astley videos?

-Moving away from the realm of replacements,

-* Allow the user to signal information to the background script.
-Perhaps ask them for their name, and highlight in red any text that contains their name.
-* Let the user specify a bunch of servers to act as proxies.
-You've built a basic Tor!
-* Allow a user to input their health data, and suggest (via friendly popup or redirect) that they exercise every period of time they spend browsing one site (*cough* reddit *cough*).

-This is just the beginning.
-Let your imagination run wild.
-We can't wait to see what you build!

 ## Miscellaneous

 ### Feedback

-If you have any comments, positive or negative, reach out to Sam Redmond (@organizer-sam on Slack) with feedback!
+If you have any comments, positive or negative, reach out to Michelle Bao (@organizer-michelle on Slack) with feedback!
 We'd love to hear what you think is great, and what you think we can improve.

 ### Credit

-Credit for the idea goes to the originators of the Cloud-to-Butt Chrome Extension, credit for great documentation (much of which we shameless stole) goes to the Chromium contributors, and credit for the images goes to XKCD.
+Credit for the idea goes to the originators of the Cloud-to-Butt Chrome Extension, credit for great documentation (much of which we shamelessly stole) goes to the Chromium contributors, credit for the images goes to XKCD, credit for this hackpack in past years goes to Sam Redmond and Joy Hsu.

 ### License